botanio/sdk/README.md

 ## Creating an account
  * Register at http://appmetrica.yandex.com/
- * Create your app there
- * Get an API key at the settings tab and save it.
+ * After registration you will be redirected to the app creation form.
+Fill it (please use @YourBotName as a name) and push "Create" button.
+ * Now you`ll get popup with info about your app.
+The most important one is an Application ID.
 You will use it as a token for Botan API calls.
+Also its always available from app settings page.
+ * Download lib for your language, and use it as described below.
+Don`t forget to insert your token!

 ## SDK usage
 We have libraries for the following languages: